MicrosoftDocs/sql-docs/docs/t-sql/functions/char-transact-sql.md

 ## Arguments
 *integer_expression*
-An integer from 0 through 255. `CHAR` returns a `NULL` value for integer expressions outside this input range or not associated with a complete character compatible with the return type.
+An integer from 0 through 255. `CHAR` returns a `NULL` value for integer expressions outside this input range or not representing a complete character.
+`CHAR` also returns a `NULL` value when the character exceeds the length of the return type.
 Many common character sets share ASCII as a sub-set and will return the same character for integer values in the range 0 through 127.

 > [!NOTE]